zeppsan/Azure-md/LA_Standard_Local.md

 ---

 ## Run workflow locally
 1. Let's start with some neccesary configuration.
-Open the `local.settings.json` in the root of your project and make sure that the following config is present:
+Open the `local.settings.json` in the root of your project and make sure that the following config is present.
+The dummy values should be replaced with the values that are currently in your config file.
 ```
 {
   "IsEncrypted": false,